tsattolo/CCStatTests/README.md

 find PCAP files with a `.pcap` file extension in a top-level folder named `pcap/`.
 By default the output is stored in a folder called `data/`; a compressed version of this folder with all the tables is included herein.
+A list of the non-standard libraries that must be installed in order to run this code can be found in `requirements.txt`.